Twin Peaks (fictional town): Interior

 There is little furniture in the Red Room aside from a few armchairs, a wheeled table and a couple of floor lamps.
 There is also a replica of the Venus de Medici (often mistaken for the Venus de Milo; the Venus de Milo can be seen in the hallway).
 There are no doors to speak of; movement from room to room is accomplished by crossing through another set of red curtains that lead to a narrow hallway.
 The floor is a chevron pattern of brown and white, and all sides of any room and all walls of any hallway encountered are covered by identical red curtains.
 In the final episode, a second room in the Lodge is seen, identical to the first.
 Between the two rooms is a narrow corridor which has the same floor and "walls" as the other two rooms.

 Although the Lodge inhabitants speak English, their voices are warped and strangely clipped and their movements are unnatural (this effect is accomplished by the actors speaking in reverse and the footage is then played backwards).
 Residents often speak in riddles and non-sequiturs.
 The main inhabitants of the Lodge are The Man from Another Place, The Giant and Killer Bob.

 In the final episode of Twin Peaks, Cooper meets The Man from Another Place, who refers to the Red Room as the "waiting room".
 This echoes Hawk's claim that every spirit must pass through the Black Lodge on the way to perfection and that the Red Room leads to the White Lodge as well.

-The red curtains, zig-zag floors and bright spotlights of the White and Black Lodges have also appeared in several of David Lynch's other films, suggesting that Lynch may view their influences as ongoing in his narrative worlds.
+The red curtains, zig-zag floors and bright spotlights of the White and Black Lodges have also appeared in several of David Lynch's other films.
 As the Masonic historian archeologist David Harrison notes in his article on Twin Peaks, the floor resembles a zig-zag version of the Mosaic Pavement in a Masonic lodge, hence the names Black Lodge and White Lodge, which consists of squares in the middle, but of triangles at the borders.
-As the focus of the series is on how to pass through from one surreal realm into the other, or how to transcend from one level of fear of this metaphysical realm to the one associated with love and that both are a way to come to a cumulative, final interpretation on the matter of reality itself, reachable from both sides of the medal, the condensation and reduction of the symbolism to a zig-zag floor makes sense in context of the series' themes.